-9-803 & 9-804- K.S.A.
-21-4010(a) and Pi ohibition of Smoking (b) - Prohibition of 5 Smoking PUE Smc encl of La DHIBITION OF SMOKING IN SLIC PLACES. king shall be prohibited in all osed public places within the City awrence, including, but not limited he following places: (a) No person shall smoke in an enclosed area or at a public meeting including, but not limited to: (1) Public places; (2) taxicabs and limousines; Because the definition of public places is similar between the two laws, and as the Kansas statutory definition of public place incorporates many of the same examples included in Sec.
-9-803 of the City Code, the coverage of the (A) (B) Elevators.
-Restrooms, lobbies, reception areas, hallways, and any other (3) restrooms, lobbies, hallways and other common areas in public and private buildings, condominiums and other multiple- two laws is substantially equivalent.
-One significant difference between the two laws is that the Kansas law (C) common-use areas.
-Buses, bus terminals, taxicabs, train stations, the airport, and other facilities and means of public transit under the authority of the City of Lawrence, as well as ticket, boarding, and waiting residential facilities; (4) restrooms, lobbies and other common areas in hotels and motels and in at least 80% of the sleeping quarters within a hotel or prohibits smoking in access points of non-exempted buildings.
-An access point is the area within a ten foot radius outside of any doorway, open window or air intake leading into a building or facility.
-While access points are not technically within an (D) (E) (F) areas of public transit depots.
-Service lines.
-Retail stores.
-All areas available to and motel that may be rented to guests; (5) access points of all buildings and facilities not exempted enclosed area, and although the basic prohibition of the statute only applies to enclosed areas, the inclusion of specific language referencing access (r ) customarily used by the general public in all businesses and non- profit entities patronized by the public, including, but not limited to, attorneys' offices, and other (b) Each employer having a place of points should be enough to make the ban on smoking in those areas enforceable.
-The Kansas statute and Lawrence (G) offices, banks, laundromats, hotels, and motels.
-Food service establishments and licensed premises, excluding areas of a food service establishment or licensed premises that are not enclosed such as patios, outdoor dining employment that is an enclosed area shall provide a smoke-free workplace for all employees.
-Such employer shall also adopt and maintain a written smoking policy which shall prohibit smoking without exception in all areas of the place of employment.
-Such policy shall be communicated to all ordinance prohibit smoking within any place of employment, as each law defines that term.
-Both laws require employers to promulgate smoking policies that prohibit smoking without exception in all places of employment.
-(H) areas, and courtyards.
-Galleries, libraries, museums, and grounds. current employees within one week of its adoption and shall be communicated to all new employees (I) Any facility which is primarily used for exhibiting any motion picture, stage, drama, lecture, musical recital or other similar performance, except that performers may smoke when the smoking is a part of a stage upon hiring.
-Each employer shall provide a written copy of the smoking policy upon request to any current or prospective employee.
-(J) production.
-Sports arenas and convention halls, including bowling facilities.
-(K) Every room, chamber, place of meeting or public assembly, including school buildings under the control of any board, council, commission, committee, including joint committees, or agencies of the City of Lawrence or any political subdivision of the State during such time as a public meeting is in progress, to the extent such place is subject to the jurisdiction of the City of Lawrence.
+Smoking shall be prohibited in all enclosed public places within the City of Lawrence, including, but not limited to, the following places:

+- (A) Elevators. - (B) Restrooms, lobbies, reception areas, hallways, and any other common-use areas. - (C) Buses, bus terminals, taxicabs, train stations, the airport, and other facilities and means of public transit under the authority of the City of Lawrence, as well as ticket, boarding, and waiting areas of public transit depots. - (D) Service lines. - (E) Retail stores. - (F) All areas available to and customarily used by the general public in all businesses and nonprofit entities patronized by the public, including, but not limited to, attorneys' offices, and other offices, banks, laundromats, hotels, and motels. - (G) Food service establishments and licensed premises, excluding areas of a food service establishment or licensed premises that are not enclosed such as patios, outdoor dining areas, and courtyards. - (H) Galleries, libraries, museums, and grounds. - (I) Any facility which is primarily used for exhibiting any motion picture, stage, drama, lecture, musical recital or other similar performance, except that performers may smoke when the smoking is a part of a stage production. - (J) Sports arenas and convention halls, including bowling facilities. - (K) Every room, chamber, place of meeting or public assembly, including school buildings under the control of any board, council, commission, committee, including joint committees, or agencies of the City of Lawrence or any political subdivision of the State during such time as a public meeting is in progress, to the extent such place is subject to the jurisdiction of the City of Lawrence. - (L) Waiting rooms, hallways, wards facilities: